 - Surface Irregularities: Minor injuries, surgical incisions, and acne are very common causes of scarring.
-Of all the types of scars, surface irregularities in texture or pigment are most easily treated with nonsurgical methods such as injectable treatments or laser resurfacing.
+Of all the types of scars, surface irregularities in texture or pigment are most easily treated with nonsurgical methods such as filler injections or skin treatments like laser resurfacing.

 - Hypertrophic: Hypertrophic scars typically have a raised or thick appearance, and may be caused by cuts, burns, acne, or body piercings.
 Hypertrophic scars may result in physical irritation, itchiness, or discomfort.

 - Keloid: Keloid scars usually appear on areas of the body with minimal fat, such as the shoulders, chest, or ears.
 These scars, which may extend beyond the border of the initial wound or incision, are often rounded, feel like a solid mass, and may cause the patient pain.